chinapedia/wikipedia.abstract.en/Page/Lucretia.md

 Aftermath

-Sandro_Botticelli_078.jpg'' (), by Sandro Botticelli.
+'' (), by Sandro Botticelli.
 Here citizens with swords are swearing the overthrow of the monarchy.[13]]] Hearing of the doings at Rome, the king, his sons and a party of retainers rode posthaste for the city, leaving Titus Herminius and Marcus Horatius in command of the troops at Ardea.
 The gates of Rome being barred and armed men on the wall, they returned to camp.
 Meanwhile, letters had arrived from the revolutionary committee and were read to the troops by Herminius and Horatius.
 The men were assembled by unit for a vote, by which the revolution was confirmed.
 In one story the Tarquins escaped to Gabii.
 A 15-year truce was made with Ardea.
 The troops returned to Rome.

 Superbus was not long in Gabii.
 He had to retire with his men to Tarquinii, where he raised the standard of intervention among the Etruscans.
 In an alternative story he went directly to Tarquinii with two of his sons; the third, Tarquin, attempted to resume control of Gabii, but was assassinated.
 The Romans had to face one intervention by the Etruscans (Horatius Cocles) and another by the Latin League (Battle of Lake Regillus).
 Sentiment ran high against the Tarquins.
 Collatinus was asked to resign over constitutional issues.
 He complied and was replaced by Publius Valerius Publicola.

 In literature and music

-Lucretia_MR.jpg's 1534 engraving of her suicide]]
+'s 1534 engraving of her suicide]]

 Livy's account in _Ab Urbe Condita Libri_ (c.
 25–8 BC) is the earliest surviving full historical treatment.
 In his account her husband has boasted of the virtue of his wife to Tarquin and others.
 Livy contrasts the virtue of the Roman Lucretia, who remained in her room weaving, with the Etruscan ladies who feasted with friends.
 Ovid recounts the story of Lucretia in Book II of his _Fasti_, published in 8 AD, concentrating on the bold over-reaching character of Tarquin.
 Later, St. Augustine made use of the figure of Lucretia in _The City of God_ (published 426AD) to defend the honour of Christian women who had been raped in the sack of Rome and had not committed suicide.